Johnstown Tomahawks: History

 The Tomahawks played their first game on September 8, 2012, against the Port Huron Fighting Falcons and lost 4–3 in overtime.
 They won their first game in a 6–5 shootout on September 13, 2012, over the Kenai River Brown Bears.
 Their first home game at the Cambria County War Memorial Arena was played on September 29, 2012, losing 3–2 in a shootout to the Michigan Warriors.

+The 2018–19 season was the most successful for the Tomahawks so far, as they were regular season champions of the North American Hockey League, along with East Division regular season and playoff champions.
+The Tomahawks advanced to the Robertson Cup Semifinals, where they lost to the Fairbanks Ice Dogs two games to one.
+The 2018–19 team set franchise records for wins, points, and points scored.